RobertCSternberg/ARPNetworkMonitor/README.md

 Changes done in this fork:
 - Possibility to scan more than one network at once
-- Parametrisation of target netwqorks, interfaces, and scan frequency via docker parameters
+- Parametrisation of target networks, interfaces, and scan frequency via docker parameters
 - No need for NET_ADMIN capability by moving to port 8080
 - Option to output in JSON format

 Please note that while adding these features no particular importance was given to validating the input parameters.
-This container is meant to be run on a trusted and secured host with sanitized inputs.
+This script is meant to be run on a trusted and secured host with sanitized inputs.

 # ARP Monitor Via HTTP
 This application is a network monitoring tool that allows you to view the ARP (Address Resolution Protocol) scanning results of a local network over HTTP on port 8080.
 This is especially useful for monitoring the uptime of devices that do not support traditional pinging methods over ICMP (Internet Control Message Protocol) or TCP (Transmission Control Protocol).

 ## Features
-- Adjustable intermittence ARP Scanning: Offers an intermittently refreshed view of your local network's ARP scanning results.
+- Offers a frequently refreshed view of your local networks' ARP scanning results.
 - HTTP Accessibility: Provides easy access to the scan results over HTTP on port 8080, making it readily available for any device connected to the network.
-- Compatibility: An ideal solution for devices that do not support traditional pinging methods over ICMP or TCP.
+- Compatibility: An ideal solution for target devices that do not support traditional pinging methods over ICMP or TCP.
 - Can scan multiple networks
 - Adjustable frequency
+- Optional JSON output

 ## Setup
 Setting up the ARP Monitor is straightforward.
 Follow the steps below: